Football in Bangladesh: Early years

-Football in Bengal was introduced during the British Raj and gained popularity through Western educational institutions in Calcutta and Dhaka in the 19th century.
-Players from East Bengal, including regions like Dhaka, Bikrampur, and Chittagong, began participating in matches at the Calcutta Maidan.
-A landmark moment came in 1911 when Mohun Bagan AC won the IFA Shield with eight players from East Bengal.
-While the Calcutta League, established in 1898, was dominated by West Bengal players, East Bengali talents like Gostha Pal from Bhojeswar (now Naria Upazila) also made their mark.
-In 1920, East Bengal FC were found and began participating in the Calcutta First Division from 1925.
-Kolkata Mohammedan entered the First Division in 1933, led by Habibullah Bahar Chowdhury from Feni.
+Football in Bengal was introduced during the British Raj and gained popularity in the 19th century through Western-style educational institutions in Calcutta and Dhaka.
+Players from Eastern Bengal, particularly from regions such as Dhaka, Mymensingh, and Khulna, soon began featuring in matches at the Calcutta Maidan.
+Although the Calcutta League, established in 1898, was largely dominated by players from West Bengal, several East Bengali footballers made significant contributions, including Tejas Shome from Kishoreganj and Shibdas Bhaduri from Barisal.
+A landmark moment came in 1911, when Mohun Bagan AC won the IFA Shield with eight players from East Bengal in the squad.
+The influence of East Bengal continued to grow with the founding of East Bengal in 1920, which began competing in the Calcutta First Division in 1925.
+This was followed by the entry of Calcutta Mohammedan into the First Division in 1933, led by Habibullah Bahar Chowdhury from Feni.

 In the late 19th century, several football clubs were established in Dhaka, and this club culture gradually spread to other parts of East Bengal, including Chittagong, Mymensingh, and Tajhat.
-The first football club in East Bengal, Wari Club Dhaka, was founded in 1898 by Rai Bahadur Surendranath Rai.
+The first football club in East Bengal, Wari Club, was founded in 1898 by Rai Bahadur Surendranath Rai.
 The club practiced at the Paltan Maidan in Dhaka and achieved some success in the IFA Shield by sending teams to various districts of West Bengal.
 In 1903, Victoria Sporting Club was established by five prominent zamindar families of Dhaka, named in honor of Queen Victoria.
-Beyond Dhaka, clubs like Tajhat Football Club in Rangpur, founded in 1908, and Mymensingh Mohammedan, reportedly founded in the same year as Wari in 1898, contributed to the growing football culture.
+Beyond Dhaka, clubs like Tajhat Football Club in Rangpur, founded in 1905, and Mymensingh Mohammedan, reportedly founded in the same year as Wari in 1898, contributed to the growing football culture.